 What is composite bonding?

-Composite bonding (also known as cosmetic bonding or dental bonding) is a dental treatment, suitable for chipped, cracked, or discoloured teeth.
-Bonding is the process of applying and moulding dental resin (the same white material used for fillings) to cover up the damage on your tooth/teeth.
+Composite bonding (also known as cosmetic bonding or dental bonding) is a very conservative dental treatment, used to conceal imperfections such as chipped, cracked, or discoloured teeth.
+Bonding is the process of applying and moulding dental composite.
+At Baker Street Dental we use state-of-the-art high aesthetic composite to help cover up any damage on your tooth/teeth.

 FAST – Have your gap closed or your chipped tooth fixed in one sitting.